bazmatic/tweedhat/tweedhat-web/README.md

 ## Features

 - User registration and authentication
-- Secure storage of API keys
+- Plaintext storage of API keys and settings
 - Twitter account scraping
 - Text-to-speech conversion using ElevenLabs
 - AI-powered image description (using Anthropic Claude)